fcampelo/upmsp-scheduling/README.md

 Total time for running the algorithm (in milliseconds).

 `--verbose`
-If set, the algorithm progress is displayed on the screen.
+If used, the algorithm progress is displayed on the screen.

 `--print-solution`
-If set, the best solution is displayed on the screen at the end of the optimization process.
+If used, the best solution is displayed on the screen at the end of the optimization process.

 ##### Simulated Annealing specific parameters